 The use of historical or recorded live video footage with voiceover narration is a time-tested technique for documentary filmmaking.
 With this technique, the information provided by the voiceover enhances the story being shown and told in the film or video itself.
 Plus, a voiceover can provide important information to the audience in a way that’s easy to understand.

 A first-hand account or retelling of a story from someone who participated or observed the events is a powerful way to establish facts.
 Often used to tell the documentary’s main story, this technique demonstrates hard-to-refute evidence.
 Many filmmakers use close shots of the participants to allow the viewer to engage with them on a deeper and more intimate level.

 This technique combines the artistic use of imagery and music to match the mood and convey emotion – which is often below the surface when you’re working with nonfiction.
 For example, you could turn footage black and white, with a somber music backtrack, during a story’s sadder moments.
 However, for this documentary technique to be successful, the filmmaker should be proficient with full-featured video editing tools and an audio mixing solution to polish the final cut.
 The combination of music and cinematography can make a powerful story even more impactful and heartrending.

 Documentary creators often employ a video montage with voice-over to link the action with words to help the viewer better understand what a character is saying.
 Mixed with other techniques, such as the participant interview, the montage makes a powerful filmmaking statement.

-Get up to speed with the cutting-edge tools many filmmakers are using — explore everything you can do with Adobe Premiere Pro today.
+Get up to speed with the filmmaking tools many creators are using to bring their own visions to life.
+Explore everything you can do with Adobe Premiere Pro.